 On Monday, October 29, 2012, Superstorm Sandy hit the New York metropolitan region.
 The storm caused widespread damage to the region, including substantial damage in the County to private homes, schools and County and local government infrastructure.
 The County continues to work with the private sector, utility companies, and other governmental units, including federal, State and local governments, to assure a full and safe restoration and recovery.
 The County expects to secure substantial federal assistance, including reimbursement of certain storm-related costs and losses, from the Federal Emergency Management Agency ("FEMA") and other federal agencies.
-On January 29, 2013, President Obama signed key legislation providing supplemental appropriations of approximately \$50.5 billion to fund Sandy recovery efforts.
-In accordance with President Obama's May 23, 2013 order, eligible Superstorm Sandy expenses will qualify for

-90% federal reimbursement (except for certain immediate assistance previously authorized at 100% federal reimbursement).
+On January 29, 2013, President Obama signed legislation providing supplemental appropriations of approximately \$50.5 billion to fund Sandy recovery efforts.
+In accordance with President Obama's May 23, 2013 order, eligible Superstorm Sandy expenses will qualify for 90% federal reimbursement (except for certain immediate assistance previously authorized at 100% federal reimbursement).

-Currently, the County and its municipal governments are continuing to tabulate the associated costs and expenses as a result of the storm preparation, evacuation and shut down, as well as the costs for remediation, clean up, mitigation and the restoration of services.
+The County and its municipal governments are continuing to incur costs related to the damage sustained by the storm and are working with FEMA and the State to tabulate the associated costs and expenses as a result of the storm preparation, evacuation and shut down, as well as the costs for remediation, clean up, mitigation and the restoration of services.
 The County currently estimates that its Bay Park Sewage Treatment Plant and various County pump stations sustained approximately \$600 million in damages as a result of Superstorm Sandy.
 Such eligible expenses will receive 90% federal reimbursement.
-As noted above, in 2011, the State assumed all of the 10% local share costs for Hurricane Irene, though no assurance can be given that the State will assume any of such Superstorm Sandy local share costs.
+As noted above, in 2011, the State assumed all of the 10% local share costs for Hurricane Irene.
+Though no assurance can be given that the State will assume any of such Superstorm Sandy local share costs, Governor Cuomo has earmarked a minimum of \$250 million in his action plan for the Community Development Block Grant Program Disaster Recovery fund allocation to meet the 10% non-federal share of these expenses.
 The County intends to maximize its recovery from all available sources, including FEMA.
-While the amount and timing for receipt of funds from FEMA is somewhat uncertain, the County has received reimbursement related to the immediate storm response efforts.
+While the amount and timing for receipt of funds from FEMA remains uncertain, the County has received reimbursement of \$77 million related to the immediate storm response efforts.